JBader89/Five-Card-Draw/README.md

 Betting Round: Players again take turns betting, raising, calling, or folding.
 If a player folds, the pot is awarded to the other player.
 Showdown: If no player folds, both players show their hands, and the winning hand is awarded the pot.

 *This is still a work in progress as you can only play one hand at a time.
-You can still take a look at the GUI though and play a hand if you like*
+You can still take a look at the GUI though and play a hand.*

 ==============